-

 When Albert Balch, the developer of the Wedgwood neighborhood, put up stone gateposts at the entrance to his new housing area, he tapped into the gateposts’ symbolism of permanence and protection, qualities desired by young couples in search of homes.

-Posted in Balch, gateposts, Neighborhood features
+Posted in Balch, businesses, gateposts, Neighborhood features

 Tagged Neighborhood History, Seattle